hydrosolutions/SAPPHIRE_Forecast_Tools/apps/preprocessing_runoff/README.md

 ## Input
 - Configuration as described in doc/configuration.md
 - Excel file(s) with daily river runoff data, one file per measurement site.
 The excel files have 2 header lines and one column for date in the format %d.%m.%Y and discharge as float in m3/s each.
 The first header line contains the unique code and name of the measurement site, separated by space.
+Some discharge data may come in a different format, with one header line only and the code ID in the name of the file.
+In this case, the code is extracted from the file name.

 ## Output
 - CSV file with daily river runoff data for each site.
 The file contains the columns 'code', 'date', and 'discharge' (in m3/s).